This page details one or more prototype versions of Bust-A-Move 4 (PlayStation).

 - A few of the loss / continue pictures or animations loop incorrectly.

-- None of the characters except for Bub have sound effects, but continuing does play Bub's continue SFX, regardless of character.
+- None of the characters except for Bub have sound effects, but continuing does play Bub's continue SFX, regardless of whoever you're playing as.

-- Even though the animations exist, the panic and "almost clear" animations never play.
-For obvious reasons, VS CPU specific animations don't play either.
+- Even though the "Panic" and "Near-Win" animations exist, they never play.
+For obvious reasons, VS CPU-specific animations don't play either.

-- The idle animations tend to be simpler and use fewer frames.
+- The idle animations tend to be simpler and use fewer frames, even when compared to the arcade game.
 Unless otherwise noted, the extra graphics and the animation itself do exist - it's just the game never calling them.

 Bub & Bob